-Bipolar disorder is known for causing severe mood swings that include bouts of depression and mania.
+Bipolar disorder is known for causing severe mood swings that can include bouts of depression and mania.
 During episodes of mania, or emotional highs, you may feel extremely happy and energetic.
-However, your mood can shift to a more depressed state very suddenly.
+However, your mood can shift to a depressive episode very suddenly.
 You may feel hopeless or sad and be less interested in doing activities you normally enjoy.

-During these fluctuations in mood and behavior, it’s common to experience excessive fatigue.
-Fatigue is characterized by an overall feeling of extreme tiredness and a lack of energy.
+During these fluctuations in mood and behavior, it’s not uncommon to have excessive fatigue.
+Fatigue causes an overall feeling of extreme tiredness and a lack of energy.
 Although it’s often accompanied by a desire to sleep more than usual, fatigue isn’t the same as feeling drowsy or sleepy.
 When you feel fatigued, you don’t have the motivation to do anything.
 Even getting out of bed in the morning can seem like an impossible task.
-Fatigue often occurs during times of depression, but it can also be a problem during manic phases, as mania often causes insomnia and restlessness.

 Fatigue can be one of the most debilitating symptoms of bipolar disorder.
 It may impact your ability to perform daily activities, as well as your overall well-being.
 However, making certain lifestyle changes may help prevent the negative effects of fatigue.

 Unfortunately, fatigue is often a vicious cycle in bipolar disorder.
-High energy levels and restlessness during mania can make it difficult to sleep at night, causing you to feel very tired during the day.
+High energy levels and restlessness during mania can make it hard to sleep at night, causing you to feel very tired during the day.
 During a depressed state, however, you may feel fatigued all the time.
 You may not have the motivation or energy to do daily tasks, such as getting the mail or making meals.

 One of the best ways to break this cycle is to establish a sleep routine.
 You should try to: